nimiadas/Argus_tink-her-hack/README.md

 # Argus_the scam link checker

-A scam detection websites which checks the scam link and prints the message whether the given link is safe or unsafe.
+A scam detection website which checks the scam link and prints the message whether the given link is safe or unsafe.
 ## Stacks used
 * Javascript
 * HTML